 WINTER BIKE STORAGE

 Not into riding all winter?
 Want a place to keep your bike cozy and get a tune-up too?
 Drop off your bike and we'll safely store it over the winter.
-Best of all, and perform our Annual Tune-up so that come Spring, you're ready to ride!
+Best of all, we'll perform our Annual Tune-up so that come Spring, you're ready to ride!
 All we ask is that your bike is picked up no later than April 1st, 2020 (we will add a $10/day labour charge per day after April 1st).
 Due to space, we cannot store cargo bikes.

 Our annual tune-up gets your bike working properly and back to safety.
 We adjust and tune your bikes gears and brakes, straighten your wheels, and perform all required yearly preventive maintenance, including adjustment and tuning of all ball-bearing assemblies, torque-adjustment of all bolts, lubrication of all external parts and either a light cleaning or optional full cleaning.
 Finally, our Annual Tune-up includes the labour cost on the installation of all wearing parts (things like brake pads, cables, and chains and cogs).
 Wearing parts are the parts you should expect to replace every year.